-Yes, you can see the cost price of your Equity Holding in INFINI POWER and NEST Trader.
+Yes, you can see the cost price of your Equity Holding in INFINI Trading Platform.
 You can eventually get to see the Profit or Loss on your equity holdings.
 Note that this feature is not available in NOW.

 How is Cost Price calculated?

 To calculate the cost price, the cost of recent purchases done equivalent to the DP holding quantity is taken into consideration.
 Find below an illustration on how Cost price is calculated: